Joey Castillo

 History

-TweetSheet was launched in the spring of 2010, and received updates to add functionality (retweets and adjustable font sizes), and to support Twitter's OAuth switchover.
-It was discontinued in January of 2012.
+TweetSheet was launched in the spring of 2010, and received updates to add functionality (retweets and adjustable font sizes), and to support Twitter’s OAuth switchover.
+It was discontinued in June of 2012, as Twitter began offering improved tools for account backup and archive.

 Art Direction

-TweetSheet's design intentionally steps outside of the usual colors and textures employed by iPhone and iPad apps.
-The design evokes a finely-crafted notebook, with wood-grain texture for the toolbars and a canvas cover.
-The intent is to create not a sterile table of entries, but rather something that evokes a real object; the goal is to create something that lets you touch your history.
+TweetSheet’s design intentionally stepped outside of the usual colors and textures employed by iPhone and iPad apps.
+The design evoked a finely-crafted notebook, with wood-grain texture for the toolbars and a canvas cover.
+The intent was to create not a sterile table of entries, but rather something that evoked a real object; the goal was to create something that let you touch your history.